dlaiu/generic-malls-singapore/README.md

 The analysis can be found in the notebook `analysis.ipynb`.

 ## Learning Points
 I think I could have managed this project a lot better.
-If I had planned out the scope of the projet earlier, I think I could have definitely completed scraping of more malls for the dataset.
+If I had planned out the scope of the project earlier, I think I could have definitely completed scraping of more malls for the dataset.

 I heavily relied on Generative AI for this project.
 I learnt that it can be extremely helpful with quick turnaround projects like this, especially when you need a quick grasp of the data, or need to quickly implement something you understand the logic of.